martinhelso/UiB/README.md

 ```

 ### Font
+By default,
-By default, almost all text is typeset in a sans serif.
-The option `MathSerif` enables serifs for mathematical symbols, whereas `Serif` enables serifs for all text.
+almost all text is typeset in a sans serif.
+The option `MathSerif` enables serifs for mathematical symbols,
+whereas `Serif` enables serifs for all text.

 ### Numbered environments
+By default,
-By default, the environments listed below are unnumbered.
-The option `numbered` adds numbers, whereas `AMS` adds numbers and typesets the environment names in the style of the American Mathematical Society.
+the environments listed below are unnumbered.
+The option `numbered` adds numbers,
+whereas `AMS` adds numbers and typesets the environment names
+in the style of the American Mathematical Society.

-### Title frame and final frame
+### Title frame
-Presentations automatically start with a title frame and a closing frame.
-Either one of them can be disabled with the options `NoTitlePage` or `NoFinalFrame`.
+Presentations automatically start with a title frame.
+It can be disabled with the option `NoTitlePage`.

 ### Language
 If one of the options